StatGenPRD/GDCgtx/HowToRun.md

 Until this happens, it is a good idea to check the SGE queue periodically to confirm that your jobs are running at the rate expected (ideally 100 jobs at a time).
 Use the following command:
 ```
-qstat -u mudID
+qstat
 ```
-where ```mudID``` is your user ID.
 State of r indicates running, q or T indicates queued.
 E indicates something is wrong, check with an administrator.

 If it appears too many of your jobs are queued and not enough running, check to see how busy the queue is:
 ```